bbatsov/batsov.com/_posts/2012-02-19-package-management-in-emacs-the-good-the-bad-and-the-ugly.markdown

 [Emacs 24]({% post_url 2011-08-19-a-peek-at-emacs24 %})
-finally introduces such a tool - its name is `package.el` (very original, right?) and it's promise is to make you're lives a bit easier.
+finally introduces such a tool - its name is `package.el` (very original, right?) and its promise is to make your lives a bit easier.
 Does it manage to deliver on that promise?
 We'll see that in a bit...

 <!--more-->